logicalclocks/hops-docs/docs/overview.rst

 HopsYarn
 ********

 HopsYARN introduces a new metadata layer for Apache YARN, where the cluster state is stored in a distributed, in-memory, transactional database.
-Apart from improved scalabilty, HopsYARN enables us to provide quotas for Projects, in terms of how many CPU minutes and memory are available for use by each project.
-Quota-based scheduling is built on the capacity scheduler, so we can still prioritize certain projects over others.
+HopsYARN enables us to provide quotas for Projects, in terms of how many CPU minutes and memory are available for use by each project.
+Quota-based scheduling is built as a layer on top of the capacity scheduler, enabling us to retain the benefits of the capacity scheduler.

 .. figure:: ./imgs/hops-yarn.png
    :alt: Hops-YARN Architecture